nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons and tasks using the `listall` command.
 Multiple tasks and persons in the list.
    2. Test case: `assign pi/1 ti/1`<br>
-      Expected: Details of the assigned person and task shown in the status message.
+      Expected: Details of the assigned person and task shown in the feedback message.
 The task assigned will be shown when after using `findp NAME`, where `NAME` is the full name of the first person in the list. <br>
       * Follow-up test case: `listall`, followed by `assign pi/1 ti/1`<br>
-        Expected: Error details shown in status message indicating that the first person has already been assigned to the first task.
+        Expected: Error details shown in feedback message indicating that the first person has already been assigned to the first task.
    3. Test case: `assign pi/1`<br>
       Expected: No tasks or persons are assigned.
-Error details shown in status message.
+Error details shown in feedback message.
    4. Other incorrect assign commands to try: `assign`, `assign 1 1`, `assign pi/x ti/y` (where x or y is larger than the number of persons or tasks contained in the list displayed)<br>
       Expected: similar to previous.